Sacramento River thru Box Canyon

 Agency: BLM, private

-This classic run is one of the most scenic class IV rivers in California, with the bonus of having good whitewater from beginning to end.
+This classic run covers one of the most scenic class IV rivers in California, with the bonus of having good whitewater from beginning to end.
 As Chuck Stanley writes, “no one will soon forget paddling behind Mossbrae Falls, a beautiful fern-covered spring that showers into the river.”
-Natural flows are smoothed out by Siskyou reservoir, but because the release from Siskyou dam is not available on the web, forcing you to estimate using the Delta gauge downstream, you might arrive to find flows higher or lower than you like.
-One guideline is that the Box is near optimum when the Delta gauge is between 1500 and 2000 cfs, but it is certainly runnable above and below those levels.
-Box Canyon is often combined with a high-water trip down the upper McCloud.
+Pictures below.

-The put-in for this run is not obvious.
+The uppermost put-in is not obvious.
 Just downhill from the golf course on the east side of the dam, there is a wide path leading along the river.
 Hike your boats on this path until you reach a place where a large number of boulders have been dumped, like a rockslide, to prevent erosion.
 Just before the trail curves left to traverse these boulders, turn right onto a narrow path leading along a ridge.
 This path soon curves left and starts descending the hill steeply.
-Some considerate people recently installed a fixed rope to assist you on your descent to the river.
+Considerate kayakers installed a fixed rope to assist your descent to the river.
 Inflatable boats are best carried uninflated; except at highest flows, flat spots are available at the bottom.

 mile